IBM-ALLsWELL/Allswell/README.md

 Anamika Shekhar , Haritha S. and Devika T.V worked on code for Flutter application\
 Devika Rajeev worked on the Walkthrough Video\
 Afreen Nasseer worked on the Frontend UI designing.

+## Future Scope
+-To implement a voice to text implementation to the journal feature, where the individual instead of typing the whole entry, he/she can enter the entry through speech and it would   be automatically stored as text.
+This implementation could be done through integratig the IBM Watson Speech to Text is a cloud-native API that transforms voice into written text   along with the flutter code that is developed.
+- To implement a chatbot to provide further support to individual having mental health issues and subsequently encourage them to get help by providing them provisions to book an   appointment with a specialist at a hospital nearby to them.
+This could be implemented through flutter and dialogbox to build the chatbot and then intergrate google maps to       locate nearby hospitals and provide information about those hospitals.